MarginKit

 Short direct answer

-A practical safety stock formula is: (max daily sales x max lead time) - (average daily sales x average lead time).
-Higher demand and lead-time volatility require a larger buffer.
+Safety stock formula: (max daily sales x max lead time) - (average daily sales x average lead time).
+Then calculate reorder point as lead-time demand plus safety stock.

 Safety stock formula explained simply